Vaibhavnaudiyal92/College-Placements-Analysis-and-Prediction/README.md

 # Data Sources
 I have downloaded the dataset from [Kaggle](https://kaggle.com)
 # Purpose
 I will be analysing the factors that can affect the placement of an MBA student.
-Also, I will be creating a machine learning classifier model which will be able to predict of a given student can get a placement or not.
+Also, I will be creating a machine learning classifier model which will be able to predict if a given student can get a placement or not.

 # NOTE
 Size of dataset is very small(around 200-300 values).
 Performance will vary on increasing the size of dataset.